manpagez: man pages & more

 made through dynamic update or IXFR are first saved to the

-determine when named has completed stopping.
+external process to determine when named <#std-iscman-named> has

 See also rndc halt.